 - 2. Identify Your Audience

 - There’s a difference between knowing your audience and writing for a market.
 If you love Star Trek, maybe you should write science fiction novels.
-Then, it would be logical to assume that your audience will consist of Star Trek fans, and since you are a Star Trek fan, you’ll automatically understand your audience.
-But don’t look at the best-seller list, determine that paranormal romance is all the rage, and set out to write a book just because you think it’s hot right now.
+Then it would be logical to assume that your audience will consist of Star Trek fans, and since you are a Star Trek fan, you’ll automatically understand your audience.
+But don’t look at the best-seller list, determine that paranormal romance is all the rage, and set out to write a book in the genre just because you think it’s hot right now.
 There’s a strong likelihood that by the time you finish your book, the fad will have passed and everyone will be reading historical war stories.
 Write what you love, and know your genre.

 - 3. Test Your Ideas with an Outline

 - An outline can be as simple as a few key bullet points or so elaborate that it spans dozens of pages.
 And many writers don’t use outlines at all.
 Outlines are like road maps; they provide you with a sense of direction, a route you can use as you draft your book.
 You have to decide if you work better with outlining or discovery writing.
 Try both and find what fits.